-Samples irradiated within the rabbit facility must fit within a polyethylene bottle with a 1.1" ID mouth and a 3.0" body.
+Samples irradiated within the pneumatic transport system facility must fit within a polyethylene bottle with a 1.1" ID mouth and a 3.0" body.

 Cadmium buttons are also available for use in reducing the thermal neutron component of the flux.
 The cadmium buttons are made to hold activation foils measuring one-half of an inch in diameter.
 Larger pieces of cadmium are available and may be used when prearranged with NRL staff.

 The core is 2 feet tall, but there will be some radiation damage to experiments above the core.
 When possible, leave the lowest five feet of fiber bare.

 Typically, if there is an active heating element, an independent safety mechanism will be necessary to prevent overheating, such as use of a thermocouple near the outer wall of the test rig that is connected to a controller that is independent of the main experiment controller that can cut heater current.
 In addition, fuses or breakers in line with heater leads are needed to ensure that there cannot be an electric short that could impact the reactor.

 Dosimetry is not typically performed during an experiment.
 The neutron flux has been measured in the various irradiation facilities; this can be used to calculate the dose rate to which the experiment will be exposed.